dude56987/2web/help/man_music2web.md

 NAME
 ====

-music2web - 2web Music module
+music2web - CLI for administration of music module in 2web server

 SYNOPSIS
 ========